RBennyjay/cse212-projects/README.md

 # name of user

-My name is Ebenezer john
+My name is Ebenezer John